 The Milanello structure has always been at the forefront in terms of training facilities and has been used on a number occasions by the Italian Football Federation ahead of important international tournaments including the European Championships in 1988, 1996 and 2000.
 Milanello has six regulation-size natural grass pitches, a synthetic pitch (35m. x 30), and another covered synthetic pitch (42m. x 24), there is also an outdoor grass pitch known as “the cage” due to the fact that the playing field is surrounded by a 2.30 m. wall where there is a 2,50 m. high fence.
 Inside “the cage” play continues without stopping, the ball is always moving in order to increase the speed of the game.
 In the wood there is a 1,200 m. long path set out at different gradients and during the season it is used for physical training (jogging and cycling) and for the rehabilitation of injured players.
 The main structure of the centre is made up of a building with two floors (and the basement) where there are offices, the players’ rooms, the main hall, the TV room, the billiard room; the bar, the kitchen, two dining rooms, the press room, the meeting room, the laundry room and the medical centre.
 Next to the main building there is a "guest house", where some of the youth players who have arrived from other parts of Italy or from abroad live.
 They attend school in the morning and train in the afternoon.

 The Dressing Room

-A separate building apart from the main body hosts two dressing-rooms (one for the first team, the other for the youth) and a very modern gym endowed with the most advanced Technogym equipment, one of Milan’s prides.
+A separate building from the main area houses two dressing rooms (one for the First Team, the other for Youth side) and a modern gym with the latest Technogym equipment; the real centre-piece of the facility.

-From Malpensa Airport: motorway to Varese (A8).
-Exit at Solbiate Arno then follow the signposts to Carnago and then to Milanello.
+From Malpensa: take the motorway towards Varese (A8).
+Exit Solbiate Arno: follow the signs for Carnago and then for Milanello.

-There is no public transport available to reach the centre.
+There is no public transport available to the Sports Centre.